-Instructor: Dr. Joanna Neville (She/her/hers) Email: jneville@ufl.edu Phone: You may leave a message OR you may TEXT your question or concern to
+Instructor: Dr. Joanna Neville (She/her/hers) Email: jneville@ufl.edu Phone: You may leave a message OR you may TEXT your question or concern to 352-327-8039.

-352-327-8039.
 If you leave a message after 8pm, I will answer the next business day.
-Please make sure

-Office: 205 Ustler Hall

-Office Hours: Mondays and Wednesdays 10:30-11:30 or by appointment.
+Please make sure to include your name and class.
+Office: 102 Ustler Hall Office Hours: Mondays and Wednesdays 10:30-11:30 or by appointment.
 I can meet via Zoom too.

-Rationale: In this class we will study discrimination and health, primarily in the U.S., from a variety of disciplinary perspectives (e.g., women's studies, public health, psychology).
+Rationale: In this class, we will examine discrimination and health from a variety of perspectives.
+We also explore links of discrimination experiences with health behaviors and outcomes, discrimination in healthcare settings, and routes to improving health at individual, group, and legislative levels.
+More specifically, we will study discrimination and health, primarily in the U.S., from a variety of disciplinary perspectives (e.g., women's studies, public health, sociology).
 The course is organized into three broad sections.
-The first explores mechanisms by which discrimination "gets under the skin" to affect health behaviors and health outcomes.
-The second dives deep into the influence of discrimination on maternal mortality.
-The third emphasizes routes to eliminating discrimination and improving health.
-Within each of these sections we will focus on a variety of types of discrimination, including those based on race, sex, social class, and sexual orientation/gender identity.
+The first explores the question of "what is health and illness" and how do these concepts affect health behaviors and health outcomes.
+The second dives deep into the influence of discrimination on health outcomes.
+The third emphasizes routes to eliminating discrimination, including those based on race, sex, social class, and sexual orientation/gender identity.
 Because these categories do not influence people in isolation, we will examine the intersection of oppressions whenever possible in our analysis.